kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Fibrous pericardium

 #### Answer: A. First posterior intercostal space - *FALSE* = C. Right bronchus - TRUE
-- The right bronchus receives blood from a single right bronchial artery.
-This artery may branch from one of the left bronchial arteries or from the right third posterior intercostal artery, the first intercostal artery that arises from the descending aorta.
-Damage of this artery might stop the blood supply to the main bronchus.
-The intercostal arteries to the first and second intercostal spaces are derived from the highest intercostal artery, so the blood supply to either of these spaces would not be disrupted.
-The left bronchus is supplied by two left bronchial arteries that branch directly from the descending aorta.
-The fibrous pericardium is a fibrous sac containing the pericardial cavity and the heart.
-Its blood supply is not a major concern, and is via branches from the internal mammary and musculophrenic arteries as well as from the descending thoracic aorta.
+- **NOTE** Right Bronchus receives blood from a *single right bronchial artery*
+- Artery may branch from
+	1. one of the left bronchial arteries or
+	2. from right third posterior intercostal artery, the first intercostal artery that arises from the descending aorta.
+	- Damage of this artery might stop blood supply to main bronchus

+##### Notes
+- Intercostal arteries to 1st and 2nd intercostal spaces are derived from highest intercostal artery
+	- blood supply to either of these spaces would not be disrupted
+- **Left Bronchus** is supplied by
+	- Two left bronchial arteries that branch directly from descending aorta
+- Fibrous pericardium is a fibrous sac containing pericardial cavity and heart
+	- Blood supply is not a major concern, and is via
+		- Branches from internal mammary and musculophrenic arteries, and
+		- From descending thoracic aorta

 Questions 1.31-1.40